 Never engage with a bully in public, in front of other people including their friends and fellow students.
 This often leads to more bullying.
 Instead, take them aside for a private chat.
 Address their behavior, emphasize how unacceptable it is, and try to speak with them instead of at them.

 Let them tell their side of the story.
 Listen to what they have to say.
 Try to get them to empathize with their victim.
 And then find ways to reward or praise them for positive behaviors.
-Using a ‘story-based’ such as Positive Action’s bullying prevention kit, students from between 5 and 12 can learn that their negative actions can be replaced by positive ones, which will help them feel good about themselves.

 The bullied child needs care, comfort, and support.
 It’s your job to offer as much of that as you can.